CSC-3380-Spring-2025/Team-10/README.md

 	- GitLens
 	- vscode-pdf
 - We used Blazor as a frontend which requires .NET to be installed on the computer.
 - We used FireBase which requires a SDK Key to work the front end of the database that has been emailed to you.
-Download the JSON file from the email and place it in the empty Credentials folder to work when running the site.
+Download the JSON file from the email and place it in a empty folder inside of StudySprout named Credentials to work when running the site.
 The JSON file name should match what is in the Program.cs credentialpath function.

 ### Downloading Dependencies
 - https://dotnet.microsoft.com/en-us/download/dotnet/9.0 follow this link and download both the SDK 9.0.203 and ASP.NET Core Runtime 9.0.4 that works for your computer (windows vs MacOS vs Linux) and install them.